-8.5.3 Site-specific Policies
+8.56.3 Site-specific Policies

+The City's Engineering Design Manual will be kept current and will include Best Management Practices for stormwater management.
 The Engineering Design Manual will be utilized to determine appropriate stormwater management measures for each site, supplemented by the policies included in this section and section 8.3, and technical and procedural guidance provided in the current version of the Ministry of the Environment and Climate Change's Stormwater Management Planning and Design Manual.